September 1, 2021

 Why Every Business Needs to Conduct Market Research

 Before we dive into why market research is important, let’s start by clarifying what market research is.
-Research in itself is a vital step that every successful business is required to undertake to understand their audience and cater to their requirements.
-So, what is market research?
-To put it simply, it’s the process of collecting, studying, and translating relevant information to overcome, resolve, and avoid any marketing obstacles that may arise.
-The research itself could be based around a product, a consumer, a competitor, or a particular field.
-However, regardless of what it may be, for any company to succeed, there needs to be an undoubtful amount of marketing research.
+To put it simply, it’s the process of collecting, studying, and applying relevant data/information to overcome, resolve, and avoid any marketing obstacles that may arise.
+The research itself could be based around a product, a consumer base, a competitor, or a particular field, and it is a vital step that every new business must undertake to understand their audiences and cater to their needs.

-Remaining relevant is key to success.
-As the times change and trends come and go, the targeted markets change.
-Therefore, to keep hold of customer bases, a business must adapt to the current trends.
-The only way this can be achieved is through constantly conducting market research.
+The short answer is, yes.
+To maintain a successful business and remain afloat, regular research and insights into the wider marketplace is a must.
+As time change and trends come and go, so does the competitive landscape and customers’ preferences.
+Therefore, to keep hold of a customer base and remain relevant, a business must adapt to the changing external environment.
+The only way this can be achieved is through conducting ongoing market research.

 How can market research help a business?

-So, How can market research help a business?
-For a business to progress, there needs to be marketing and promotional activities at some point.
-In order to effectively target the right audience and successfully deliver positive outcomes, managers must have a clear understanding of the consumers wants and needs.
+To achieve business commercial objectives, there needs to be marketing and promotional activities at some point right?
+In order to effectively target the right audience and successfully deliver positive outcomes, managers must have a clear understanding of the consumers needs as well as purchasing behaviour.
 This will also ensure that the correct form of marketing is used, because a well-prepared marketing campaign can benefit a business in multiple ways:

 - Recognises any competitors.